krzysztofdudek/ai-minion/docs/example_conversation.md

 ### Chapter 3: Seeking Clarity – The First Round of Questions

-Having thoroughly analyzed the request and the existing system, the AI Worker identified several areas needing further input from the Stakeholder.
+Having thoroughly analyzed the request and the existing system, the AI Minion identified several areas needing further input from the Stakeholder.
 It carefully formulated a set of questions within the `flag-order-investigation.md` plan, also noting potential risks.

 The content of the plan now included:
 > ## Questions